shopware5/shopware/UPGRADE-5.3.md

 * Added new `FunctionNode` for IF-ELSE statements in ORM query builder
 * Added `/address` to robots.txt
 * Added snippet `DetailBuyActionAddName` in `snippets/frontend/detail/buy.ini`
+* Added smarty security class for all requests.
+* Added whitelist for allowed php functions and php modifiers in smarty

 ### Changes

 * Updated `FPDF` to 1.8.1